Home Equity Agreement: A Solution for Loan Rejection

 The remainder is your total home equity.

-So, if your home is estimated to have a fair market value of $600,000 with a total debt of $350,000, your home equity is $250,000.
+So, if your home is estimated to be worth $600,000 and you have total debt of $350,000, your home equity is $250,000.

 Divide the home equity ($250,000) by the home’s value ($600,000) and then multiply by 100.
 Your home equity percentage is 41.66%.